lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 # Security Considerations {#sec-cons}

+As this specification uses ML-DSA as a component of all composite algorithms, all security considerations from {{I-D.ietf-lamps-dilithium-certificates}} apply.

 ## Why Hybrids?

 In broad terms, a PQ/T Hybrid can be used either to provide dual-algorithm security or to provide migration flexibility.
 Let's quickly explore both.